“I could have wept, we’ve never had anything like this in all the years I’ve worked for the Trust! I’m thrilled with the health awareness campaign”.

 We have many years of experience working with different sections of the NHS on health awareness campaigns, so we were delighted to be involved in the breastfeeding awareness campaign initiated by the Warrington Health Improvement Team (WPCT).

-The brief was simple – to create materials for a health awareness campaign that would encourage predominantly young mothers to breastfeed their newborn babies rather than bottle-feed.
+The brief was simple – to create materials for an awareness campaign that would encourage predominantly young mothers to breastfeed their newborn babies rather than bottle-feed.
 Research has shown that babies who have been breastfed since birth have better health that those which haven’t.
 Together with a Unicef initiative the WPCT wanted to communicate this to their patients and the public.
 Having already created some pieces for the health awareness campaign themselves, such as pull-up banners, the team wanted the additional materials to follow a similar theme.